Ruthin's Building Materials - Sources and History

 In the older buildings rough-and-ready walls were built with undressed blocks and a lot of mortar, as shown here (right) at The Old Stables.

 By the 14thC larger and more regular - but rough-hewn blocks - were in use, as in the Pendist - former Natwest bank. (below left).
-Later 19thC and early 20thC buildings used machine-cut ashlar blocks of regular size and shape - with a minimum of mortar, as it the Gaol, below left.
+Later 19thC and early 20thC buildings used machine-cut ashlar blocks of regular size and shape - with a minimum of mortar, as it the Gaol, below right.

 Three local quarries provided the stone - Craig y Ddiwart (Ruthin), Denbigh, and Eyarth.
 Eyarth stone was used in County Hall - probably the last significant local use of this stone. !1907).
 The different colorations of the four limestone formations were used well by the architect of the Town Hall.